schaubia/Exorestart/HD82943_Poster_Walkthrough_Guide_EN.md

 > **Important distinction to make if asked:** this table is time-averaged behaviour over the long integration, while the parameter table in Panel 1 is the point best-fit at the present epoch.
 They describe different things and are not in tension with each other.

-> "Both resonant angles librate with fairly small amplitudes - about 40 degrees or less - around zero, and the apsidal angle does the same.
-That's an aligned resonant configuration: the two orbits' long axes stay pointed in nearly the same direction over thousands of years."
+> "Both resonant angles librate with fairly small amplitudes around zero, about 40 degrees or less.
+The same is true for the apsidal angle.
+That's an aligned resonant configuration: the long axes of the two orbits stay pointed in nearly the same direction over thousands of years."

 ## 4. Panel 4 - A Likely Third Exoplanet